mantidproject/mantid/docs/source/tutorials/mantid_basic_course/connecting_data_to_instruments/04_masking_and_grouping.rst

 .. figure:: /images/MaskTabToolButtons.png
    :alt: MaskTabToolButtons.png

-Use these radio-buttons to switch between masking and grouping functions.
+Use these radio-buttons to switch between setting regions as masks, regions of interest, or groups functions.

 .. figure:: /images/MaskOrGroup.png